 Electric scooters take up around 68% of the whole electric 2-wheeler market, based on data provided by Apollo Research Report.
 The other 32% is claimed by electric motorcycles.
-Within the whole e-mobility market, electric scooter is the second biggest segment after an electric car, contributing around 18% of the total market share.
+Within the whole e-mobility market, electric scooter is the second biggest segment after electric car, contributing around 18% of the total market share.

 APAC leads the global market, but Europe shows the strongest growth potential

 Asia Pacific has the largest market share in the global electric scooter market thanks to significant investments in charging infrastructure and government subsidies for battery-powered scooters.
-The global electric scooter market is expected to reach USD 25 billion in 2021 to USD 162 billion by 2030 at a CAGR of 23% during the forecast period
+The electric scooter market in this region was valued at USD 29.8 billion in 2022 and is expected to reach USD 162 billion by 2030 at a CAGR of 23%.

-Europe is the second biggest region in the global market, worth USD 12 billion in 2021.
+Europe is the second biggest region in the global market, worth USD 14.9 billion in 2022.
 This region will experience the most robust growth at 30% CAGR during the forecast period.
-By 2030 Europe's market value will hit USD 125 billion, expanding its market share from 23% in 2021 to 32% by 2030.
+By 2030 Europe's market value will hit USD 125 billion, expanding its market share from 24% in 2022 to 32% by 2030.
 The adoption of electric vehicles remains at the forefront of many European countries’ agendas toward reducing carbon emissions.
 Just as the sales of electric cars are soaring in this region, there is also a boom in the sales of electric scooters.
-More than half a million electric scooters roamed the European streets last June, up from 400 000 in February this year, according to modeling done by Zag, an online medium dedicated to reporting micro-mobility.
+More than half a million electric scooters roamed the European streets last June, up from 400,000 in February this year, according to modeling done by Zag, an online medium dedicated to reporting micro-mobility.
 With strong upward momentum in the market, electric scooter numbers could hit 600,000 by now.

 Based on products, the global electric scooter market can be categorized into folding, standing/self-balancing, and retro scooters.
 Although standing scooters have the highest penetration in terms of volume, the retro scooter segment is dominating the market in terms of value mainly because of its higher price point.
-Contributing more than 60% of the total market value, the retro scooter segment was valued at USD 32 billion in 2021.
+Contributing more than 60% of the total market value, the retro scooter segment was valued at USD 38.6 billion in 2021.
 The folding scooter and standing/self-balancing scooter segments each claimed 12% and 25% share in the market, respectively, during the year 2021.

 On the subject of batteries, sealed lead acid batteries are still the most popular option to be used by both electric motorcycles and scooters due to their robustness and low-cost benefits.
-Around 75% of electric two-wheelers are running on this battery compared to the rest 35% that run on lithium-ion batteries.
+Close to 75% of electric two-wheelers are running on this battery compared to the rest 35% that run on lithium-ion batteries.
 In terms of voltage, the 48V segment dominates the electric two-wheeler market, with more than 60% of electric scooters and motorcycles combined utilizing this voltage.